Make A Change, Become A Volunteer

-Volunteers work with local Amazon youth who study at the Yachana Technical High School where learning is focused on five main areas:
+Volunteers work with local Amazon youth who study at the Yachana Technical High School where learning is focused on six main areas:

 Volunteers normally work hands-on with experiential education projects related to one or more of the above areas in addition to teaching English to the resident high school students.

 In the past, volunteers have built student housing, classrooms, repaired water treatment systems, replaced solar panels, and constructed a two-way radio tower.

 There is plenty of work for those interested in alternative energy and innovative solutions, both hallmarks of Yachana.